 Empowered Participation is about ensuring the chance for everyone to prosper and realize one’s own potential.
 The concept at play here is not about passively redistributing wealth but about actively unleashing the unique potentials of millions of disempowered people.
 According to John Fullerton, this would also unleash “a tidal wave of vitality undreamt of in current economic theories”.

 A pipe dream?
 Quite the reverse.
-Today’s economic system is stranded in a management by default that exclusively favors top to bottom decision making.
+Today’s economic system is stranded in a form of management by default that exclusively favors top to bottom decision making.
 Business and social structures have to evolve so that each and everyone’s talents can be much better integrated into creating benefit for the whole.

 In a more narrowly defined sense and regarding business structures, empowered participation means that “Expanded experimentation with direct pension fund business ownership in negotiated partnerships, cooperative forms of ownership, private partnerships, and broadly distributed equity ownership of business enterprise is the norm.”
 (Id., p.
 61) Effectively recognizing that no one is little and no one is insignificant makes corporate governance that much more effective in the long-term.
 One can consider, for instance, that “The German requirement for labor representation on boards of directors is a successful demonstration of this principle already in action.”
 (Ibid.)